 If you choose to create a Minimal NestedText reader or writer it is important to code it in such a way as to discourage the creation Minimal NestedText documents that are invalid NestedText.
-Thus, your implementation should disallow keys that start with :, [or {.
-Also, please clearly indicate that is only supports Minimal NestedText to avoid any confusion.
+Thus, your implementation should disallow keys that start with : , [or {.
+Also, please clearly indicate that your implementation only supports Minimal NestedText to avoid any confusion.

 Many of the examples given in this document conform to the Minimal NestedText subset.
-For convenience, here is another:
+For convenience, here is another.
+It is a configuration file: